 Endless Dialogue in Christian Academics

-The doctrine of endless dialogue is especially tempting in the world of Christian scholarship, where philosophers and theologians are specifically trained to charitably engage with their interlocutors, to “steel man” their opponents views or otherwise remain open to alternative opinions.
-While all of these approaches can be examples of actual humility and good research methodology, there is a potential for the Christian academic to make the approaches themselves the ultimate ends, as if being right on something would be wrong.
-The idea is to never appear intellectually arrogant or epistemically confident, but to do that one might have to hide away what one knows to be the case.
+The doctrine of endless dialogue is especially tempting in the world of Christian scholarship.
+Here, philosophers and theologians are specifically trained to charitably engage with their interlocutors.
+Scholars are taught to always “steel man” their opponents views and always remain open to alternative opinions.
+While this approach can exemplify actual humility, and good research methodology, there is also the potential for the Christian academic to make the approach itself the ultimate ends (as Kreeft points out).
+When abused, such “humility” acts as a corrupting vice: as if being right about something must somehow be wrong.
+Endless dialogue holds that one should not only never appear intellectually arrogant, but that any epistemic confidence must be automatically shunned.
+However, to do that, one must often hide away what one knows to be the case.
+One must indeed hide their lamp under a basket (Matthew 5:15).

 Endless dialogue is ultimately a false intellectual humility.
-It is best to take a lesson here from Irenaeus, who knew better than any what it meant to take on bad ideas in the early church.
-In Against Heresies, Book 4, Irenaeus is clear that he studies his gnostic adversaries’ arguments, so that he can defeat them in battle.
-He is not merely curious about Gnosticism, nor is he intellectually insecure in his own views:
+It is best to take a lesson here from St. Irenaeus, who knew better than any what it meant to take on bad ideas in the Church.
+In Against Heresies, Book 4, Irenaeus is clear about why he studies his gnostic adversaries’ arguments– so that he can defeat them in battle.
+He is not merely curious about Gnosticism, nor is he intellectually insecure in his own views.

 The man, however, who would undertake their [the gnostics] conversion, must possess an accurate knowledge of their systems or schemes of doctrine.
 For it is impossible for any one to heal the sick, if he has no knowledge of the disease of the patients.
 This was the reason that my predecessors-much superior men to myself, too-were unable, notwithstanding, to refute the Valentinians satisfactorily, because they were ignorant of these men’s system; which I have with all care delivered to thee in the first book in which I have also shown that their doctrine is a recapitulation of all the heretics.
 For which reason also, in the second, we have had, as in a mirror, a sight of their entire discomfiture.
 For they who oppose these men (the Valentinians) by the right method, do [thereby] oppose all who are of an evil mind; and they who overthrow them, do in fact overthrow every kind of heresy.

-Irenaeus’ reason for studying and steel-manning the gnostic arguments is to save the church from evil by overthrowing their heresy.
-Irenaeus already knows that his interlocutors are “of an evil mind,” and the only question is how they are articulating that evil and what one is to do about it.
-Paul says the same in his letter to Titus (Titus 1:9).
-One would hope this is still the goal for our contemporary Christian philosophers and theologians.
+Irenaeus’ reason for studying and steel-manning gnostic arguments is to save the church from evil by overthrowing their heresy.
+Irenaeus already knows that his interlocutors are “of an evil mind,” and the only question is how they are articulating that evil and what to do about it.
+Paul command as much to the early Church in his letter to Titus (Titus 1:9).
+One would hope this is still the goal for our contemporary Christian philosophers and theologians, as well as those who present themselves as Christian political pundits.

 “Intellectual humility” is a big catchword in the arena of Christian academics.
 Its biblical roots as a virtue are questionable however.
-“Wisdom,” or sophia, is clearly biblical, and certainly humility and love are central biblical virtues.
+“Wisdom,” or sophia, is clearly biblical.
+Humility and love are obvious biblical virtues.
 Obedience too is undoubtably biblical.
-If we pursue these, one can imagine we will be less arrogant in how we present our arguments for what we hold to be true.
-If we practice these virtues we will speak truth in love as opposed to speaking it in self-righteousness.
-But, if we practice the virtues of Jesus we will also speak with confidence and power.
+If we pursue these, we probably will be less arrogant in how we present our arguments for what we hold to be true.
+If we practice these virtues we may even find ourselves speaking truth in love, as opposed to speaking it in self-righteousness.
+In addition, if we practice these virtues of Jesus, we will also speak with confidence and power– the kind of confidence and the kind of power that may not only have a positive affect on our audience, but that we can know honors God and His Word.

 The Paradox of Intellectual Humility

-However, if one does mistake “intellectual humility” as the need to always remain open to other viewpoints, especially ones that have consistently been adjudicated by the Church as unbiblical, false or immoral, then one must wonder if the Christian intellectual has lost his or her capacity to bear a conviction.
-One wonders if the very human fear of social ostracism or the contempt of one’s peers is indeed too great a burden for the Christian scholar to shoulder.
+However, if one does mistake “intellectual humility” as the need to remain ever open to other viewpoints, especially ones that have consistently been adjudicated by the Church as unbiblical, false or immoral, then one must wonder if the Christian intellectual has lost his or her capacity to bear a conviction.
+One wonders if the fear of social ostracism or being held in contempt by one’s peers is indeed too great a burden for the Christian scholar to shoulder.

 In a recent lecture, acclaimed political philosopher Robert P. George articulated his own temptations in this direction while a young scholar at the elite Swarthmore college.
 Instead of bearing the burden of conviction, George was tempted toward the “enlightened opinions” of the elite that surrounded him: